-Annemarie Kremer has recorded several CDs; arias and masses by Mozart, works by Mendelssohn and Beethoven Symphony No. 9; Das Wunder der Heliane (NAXOS-2018).
+Annemarie Kremer has recorded several CDs: Violanta (Dynamic), arias and masses by Mozart, works by Mendelssohn and Beethoven Symphony No. 9; Das Wunder der Heliane (NAXOS-2018).
 Her Agrippina is available on DVD, as will be her Tannhauser’s Elisabeth in 2018.
 Many of her opera productions have been broadcast internationally, Penderecki Requiem, BBC - (2013).